PS Arthur James Boucot Research Grants

 • Research budget and justification (one-half page).

-• Appropriate uses of the Arthur James Boucot and Norman Newell Research Grant funds include (but are not limited to): domestic and foreign travel, field research, and equipment purchases.
+• Appropriate uses of the Arthur James Boucot and Norman Newell Research Grant funds include (but are not limited to): domestic and foreign travel for research, field research, and equipment purchases.
 Funds do not cover institutional overhead or publication costs.

 • Current and pending support (one-half page).